stormpath/idsite-src/README.md

 merge the feature into master and deploy a master release, you should delete the branch.

+In this situation, you'll likely want to use `grunt build:debug` to create a non-obfuscated build output (which will make in-browser debugging easier).

 ## Copyright

 Copyright &copy; 2014 Stormpath, Inc. and contributors.